xml-director/xmldirector.facebook/docs/source/README.rst

 Usage
 -----

-First you need to register your own App as Twitter developer. on https://apps.twitter.com/.
-Your application must be configured for full twitter access.
-The application key and application secret must be configured globally inside your Plone site setup -> XML Director Twitter setting.
+First you need to register your own App as Facebook developer. on https://apps.facebook.com/.
+Your application must be configured for full facebook access.
+The application key and application secret must be configured globally inside your Plone site setup -> XML Director Facebook setting.

-A ``Connector`` instance must be authorized with Twitter (see ``Twitter`` tab/action).
+A ``Connector`` instance must be authorized with Facebook (see ``Facebook`` tab/action).

-The connection URL for a ``Connector`` connected to Twitter must be ``twitter://twitter.com/``.
+The connection URL for a ``Connector`` connected to Facebook must be ``facebook://facebook.com/``.

 License